malfahad/javadevnairobi/README.md

 # javadevnairobi

-An android app that shows Java devs in Nairobi
+An android app that shows Java Developers in Nairobi